LePingouins/Flask-and-chartJ/README.md

-It demonstrates how to build a small Flask web app that displays charts using Chart.js, including both static JSON data and dynamic data from SQLite.
+This project demonstrates how to build a small Flask web app that displays charts using Chart.js, including both static JSON data and dynamic data from SQLite.

 🚀 Features